SUBMITTING TO SLICE

-Slice magazine welcomes submissions for short fiction, nonfiction, and poetry.
-We're looking for anyone with a fresh voice and a compelling story to share—basically any work that really knocks our socks off.
-We're not drawn to experimental or heavy-handed genre fiction.
-The best way to get a sense of Slice's content is to read the magazine.
+SLICE magazine welcomes submissions for short fiction, nonfiction, and poetry.
+We’re looking for anyone with a fresh voice and a compelling story to share—basically any work that really knocks our socks off.
+We’re not drawn to experimental or heavy-handed genre fiction.
+The best way to get a sense of Slice’s content is to read the magazine.
 You can subscribe here.
 At the core, Slice aims to bridge the gap between emerging and established authors by offering a space where both are published side-by-side.
-In each issue, a specific cultural theme becomes the catalyst for articles and interviews from renowned writers and lesser known voices alike.
-Along with these pieces, we publish fiction and poetry that isn’t bound by the theme—we simply look for works by writers who promise to become tomorrow’s literary legends.
+In each issue, a specific cultural theme becomes the catalyst for articles, interviews, stories, and poetry from renowned writers and lesser known voices alike.
 We offer all contributors of Slice a monetary award for their work ($250 for stories and essays and $75 for poems).

-Our next reading period runs from October 15 - December 15, 2016.
+Our reading period is currently open and runs from October 15 – December 15, 2016.
 All submissions during that time will be considered for Issue 21, which will be released Fall 2017.
 The theme for that issue is “Panic.”
 (The next reading period will run from April 1 – June 1, 2017.
 Theme to be announced.)

 Please note, we are unable to accept any submissions sent to us via email or post.
 The maximum word count for submissions is 5,000 words.
 Simultaneous submissions are acceptable as long as we’re notified immediately if the work is selected for publication elsewhere.
 All work should be previously unpublished.
 Please allow up to three months for us to reply to your submission.

-If you'd like to contribute art to Slice, please drop us a line at email@example.com and include either a link to your online portfolio or a PDF of recent work.
+If you’d like to contribute art to Slice, please drop us a line at art at slicemagazine dot org and include either a link to your online portfolio or a PDF of recent work.